LanternD/en.dlyang.me/_posts/2018-06-27-zotero-configuration.md

 ![img](../assets/post-img/zotero-configuration/adv-settings.png "Advanced settings")

 [!important] The "Data Directory Location" is where Zotero stores your personal database (typically `locate`, `styles`, `translators`, `pipes` and `zotero.sqlite`).
 It is not for attachment (PDF) storage. **Don't set it to a Dropbox folder**!
 If you would like to change it, backup your personal data first.
 It will be fine if you leave it as it is.
 Anyway, your personal database has a copy on Zotero server.
-This folder is where they synchronize it to local.
+This folder is where they synchronize it from the server to local.

-Remember your data directory.
-Let me call it `{your_data_directory}`.
+Remember your profile data directory.
+Let me call it `{your_profile_directory}`.
 We will use it later.

 # Step 5: Sign-in and Sync Settings